jamf/regatta/docs/user_guide/put.md

 }
 ```

-Additionaly, the field `prev_kv` set to `true` can be supplied.
+Additionally, the field `prev_kv` set to `true` can be supplied.
 Regatta then responds with
 the previous key-value pair upserted with the request, if any exists.

 ```bash